Updated: 02/22/19 | February 22nd, 2019

 There always seems to be a new term entering the travel lexicon: traveler, tourist, flashpacker, voluntourism…the list goes on.

-People always like to define something.
-Then again, I guess giving something a name means you feel like you understand it.
+People always like to define something (especially fellow travelers).
+I guess giving something a name means you feel like you understand it.
 And the latest word that seems to be catching on is “staycation”.

 A “staycation” is officially defined (by me) as staying home while taking time off from work in lieu of going overseas or to some different locality.

 There are many travel words I am a fan of but “staycation” is not one of them.
 It’s a way for people to convince themselves they are doing something when they are really just staying home from work — a little mental maneuver to convince them they are on holiday.